signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-classification/nonlinear-classification.md

 Nonlinear kernels
 -----------------

+The application of the *kernel trick*, replacing the linear inner product with a higher-dimensional inner product, allows us to formulate a *nonlinear* version of the support vector machine.

 The `svm()` function supports `"radial"`, `"polynomial"`, and `"sigmoid"` as arguments for its `kernel` parameter.
 The documentation describes how to set the hyperparameters corresponding to each type of kernel.